Ensure long term success for your website by knowing who your visitors are and how they interact with the content.

-Every marketing campaign on the Internet needs to be tracked, in order to make it successful.
-After planning and implementation, tracking tools are necessary so as to calculate the ROI and measure success.
+Every marketing campaign on the internet needs to be tracked, in order to make it successful.
+After planning and implementation, tracking tools are necessary to calculate the ROI and measure success.

 Even if you’ve not ‘paid’ to bring visitors to your website, its good to know how they found you, what they looked at, and where they left the site.

 Google Analytics, once setup on your website, provides a range of reports that include: